 Over the past 19 months the number of secure websites has increased by 18%.
 That may not sound like much, but to put it in perspective, it took 20 years to secure 40% of the web, yet in just over a year secure traffic has increased as much as in the previous decade.

 Before we look at why, let’s explain what it means when someone says a site is “secure”.
-Most users are familiar with the padlock icon in a browser that represents when a site is secure.
+Most people are familiar with the padlock icon in a browser that indicates whether a site is secure.
 This lock (also represented with HTTPS instead of HTTP at the beginning of a web address) means your browser has compared the address of the website with a unique certificate issued by a trusted third party to verify you are viewing the correct website.

 Let’s take a look at five major reasons you should consider securing your website.